srsampson/ADSBSQLite/README.md

 * Very Experimental, Initial Version, tested on Ubuntu 18.04.3 LTS, and Java SE 1.8.0_111

-This is a Java 8 Application that listens to ADS-B data on TCP port 30003 (or configured alternate port), which is known as the Basestation Compatible port from the original ADS-B receiver from Kinetics UK.
+This is a Java 8 Application that listens to ADS-B data on TCP port 30003 (or configured alternate port), which is known as the Basestation compatible port.
+The idea being, that with the data collected into a database, then other applications (Web, GUI, etc) can share this information.
+This removes a lot of persistant data (static data) from memory.

-This TCP port does not have any fancy data being output, it is just the most common data that people are interested in - heading, altitude, speed, etc.

 The application reads the data in and creates database SQL statements in which to store the targets.
 It can optionally display a simple GUI to show the data counts being processed.

 ![My image](https://raw.githubusercontent.com/srsampson/ADSBSQLite/master/adsbsqlite.png)